 Annotated Fabrica

-UPDATED: Everybody has the hope of someday finding a treasure, and we look for it in garage sales, antique shops, anywhere and everywhere.
+Everybody has the hope of someday finding a treasure, and we look for it in garage sales, antique shops, anywhere and everywhere.
 As a book collector, I live for the day when I find a precious book that has been overlooked and that I can add to my collection.
-This is the story of such a find by a book collector.
+This is the story of such a find by a book collector who not only found the treasure, but sold it!!.

 No one knows exactly how many copies were printed of Andrea Vesalius' magnificent book “De Humani Corporis Fabrica, Libri Septem”.
 It is estimated that each run of the first (1543) and second (1555) editions were between 600 -1000 copies, maybe less.
 The censuses on the surviving copies of this book published by S. Joffe, MD and V. Buchanan in 2015 tell us that less than 60 copies of each of these books exist in the USA, and the total worldwide number is unknown.